Zarif-SBU/UsTalk/README.md

 # WeTalk
-This is a project dedicated to creating a social media platform such as instagram or twitter.
-Right now the project is in its early stages.
+This is a project dedicated to creating a messaging site such as instagram or twitter.
+It is still a work in progress

 ## Goals
 - provide a way to login and sigup (complete)